diztinct-glenn/python-django-lesson/README.md

 Execute Python from Sublime:
     python3 filename.py

 An indent is 4 spaces.
+We need to do this so Python knows what code to run if the result is true.

 making a commeny in Python:
     #